devmsrajput/DBMS/README.md

   #### Data independence:
     - Data independence is defined as the capacity to change the schema at one level of the database without having to change the schema of the next higher level.
+      - Physical data independence: A physical data independence the ability to manage internal schema without changing the conceptual schema.
+Modification at the physical level is occasionally necessary in order to improve performance.
+It refers to the immunity of the conceptual schema to change in the internal schema.